READY TO FIND OUT ABOUT THE BEST SWISS WATERFALLS?

 Waterfalls at Mattmark Reservoir

 However, the one waterfall – that I could not find its name – is the one before the lake.
 So, when you approach the lake you will see this unique, weird, odd waterfall – or better a series of waterfalls.
-It looked out of this world.
+It looked out of this world and so I had to add it to this list of unique waterfalls in Switzerland.

-Three picturesque waterfalls, which range in height from 150 to 280 feet, cascade over the sheer cliffs and turn the Batöni basin into a breathtaking natural spectacle.
+Three picturesque waterfalls, which range in height from 150 to 280 feet (45-85 feet), cascade over the sheer cliffs and turn the Batöni basin into a breathtaking natural spectacle.

 The energies released are extremely powerful, which is a bonus to the breathtaking sight.
 Because of this, the Batöni waterfall area is considered to be one of 55 locations of power that have been identified in cooperation with the Swiss Power Places research center.